-In October 2005, we signed a property lease with Jinjiang Xiniya, a company controlled by Ms. Wushe Wu, the mother of our founder, chairman and chief executive officer, Mr. Qiming Xu, relating to 18,000 square meters of property, which includes a manufacturing facility of 8,400 square meters, administrative areas of 1,800 square meters and employee residential areas of 4,800 square meters.
+In October 2005, we signed a property lease with Jinjiang Xiniya, a company controlled by Ms. Wushe Wu, the mother of our founder, chairman and chief executive officer, Mr. Qiming Xu, relating to 18,000 square meters of property, which includes a warehousing facility of 6,000 square meters, flagship outlet of 1,200 square meters, administrative areas of 4,800 square meters and employee residential areas of 6,000 square meters.
 The term of the lease is ten years through December 2015 and the lease amount is RMB960,000 in 2006 and RMB984,000 for each subsequent year during the term of the lease.